-I was out on a much anticipated painting trip to Argentina with a group of 8 painters.
+I was out on a much-anticipated painting trip to Argentina with a group of 8 painters.
 Certainly, we have heard about the COVID-19, we just did not expect how quickly things would change.
-We departed US without any problems and everything looked fine.
+We departed the U.S. without any problems and everything looked fine.

-Our hosts Cristina and Guillermo were amazing, not only did they accommodate us for the quarantine, they also secured our trip back: a dangerous eight hour drive over night down south to the near tip of Argentina to catch the only emergency evacuation flight to
+Our hosts Cristina and Guillermo were amazing, not only did they accommodate us for the quarantine, but they also secured our trip back: a dangerous eight-hour drive overnight down south to the near tip of Argentina to catch the only emergency evacuation flight to

 Buenos Aires and then a few days later another special evacuation flight to Miami.

 The trip was full of ups and downs with cancellations and bad news being continuously resolved with new solutions and changes in our plans.
-This sketch shows the last effort: we are waiting in an hours long checking line to the only flight in the otherwise completely empty Buenos Aires International Airport.
+This sketch shows the last effort: we are waiting in an hours-long check-in line to the only flight in the otherwise completely empty Buenos Aires International Airport.
 We were tired, worried about cancellations, and concerned about coronavirus.